Spectral Measures of Spiked Random Matrices: Convergence of the averaged square projections

 We underline that a weaker version of Theorem \ref{theo: square proj Wishart general case} (resp.
 Theorem \ref{theo: square proj Wigner general case}) can be obtained as long as a uniform estimation of $s_{(S_n,v_1^{(n)})}(z) - s_{\mu_{\alpha, \Sigma, \theta}}(z)$ is available for $z$ in a domain of the upper half-plane that is allowed to approach the real axis as $n$ becomes larger.
 Indeed, if

-then, the Helffer-Sj\"ostrand argument that we developed during the proof of Theorem \ref{theo: square proj Wishart general case} yields a convergence of the averaged-square projection onto the direction of the spike for averaging windows of size $\varepsilon_n$, as long as $\varepsilon > \! \! > n^{-1/2}$.
-The limitation $\varepsilon_n > \! \! > n^{-1/2}$ corresponds to the optimal rate in the local laws of Knowles and Yin \eqref{eq: local law}.
+then, the Helffer-Sj\"ostrand argument that we developed during the proof of Theorem \ref{theo: square proj Wishart general case} yields a convergence of the averaged-square projection onto the direction of the spike for averaging windows of size $\varepsilon_n$, as long as $\varepsilon_n > \! \! > n^\delta / \sqrt{n}$ for some $\delta >0$.
+This limitation corresponds to the optimal rate in the local laws of Knowles and Yin \eqref{eq:loclaw}.

 One natural question would be to weaken the assumption on the size $\varepsilon_n$ of the averaging window: do our Theorems \ref{theo: averaged explicit Wigner}, \ref{theo: averaged explicit Wishart}, \ref{theo: square proj Wigner general case} and \ref{theo: square proj Wishart general case} hold as soon as $\varepsilon_n = o(1)$?
 We believe that the answer is positive (see Figure \ref{fig: conjecture} for simulations).
 Morevoever, the results of \cite{MR3449395}, which state the convergence in law of properly rescaled {\it individual} square projection of eigenvectors associated to eigenvalues in the vicinity of the edge, suggest the following natural question: does such a convergence also holds in the bulk of the spectrum?